coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Reserving a notation is also useful for simultaneously defining an inductive type or a recursive constant and a notation for it.

-.. note:: The notations mentioned on Figure 3.1 are reserved.
+.. note:: The notations mentioned in the module :ref:`init-notations` are reserved.
 Hence
           their precedence and associativity cannot be changed.

 Simultaneous definition of terms and notations